Originally posted on May 19, 2021. Updated on September 26, 2022.

 Garage door sensors are essential safety features of your garage door system.
-Their main function is to sense objects in the path of the garage door.
-This has been a requirement for garage door installation for a long time now, as without it, the garage door could shut on your car, kids, or pets.
-If you experience problems with your garage door, you must ensure that your garage door sensor system is still functioning properly.
+Their main function is to sense objects in the path of the garage door and stop the door from hitting them.
+This has been a requirement for garage door installation for a long time now.
+Without it, the garage door could shut on your car, kids, or pets.
+If your sensors think that something’s in the way, they won’t let your door close.
+That’s why if your garage door won’t shut, you must ensure that your garage door sensor system is still functioning properly.

 Certain issues may affect your sensors, so don’t hesitate to schedule garage door repair as soon as you become aware of any problems.
 You may wonder how to tell if one or both of your garage door opener sensors are bad.
 You’ve come to the right place; we’ll explain the mechanics behind how garage door sensors work.